hosamelsafty/Cats-VS-Dogs/README.md

 ![alt text](https://raw.githubusercontent.com/hosamelsafty/Cats-VS-Dogs/master/woof_meow.jpg?token=AgwGphlRy5nAWk6QdJGdJ4Vro5N-aZuTks5btgZYwA%3D%3D)

-Deep Blue beat Kasparov at chess in 1997.
-Watson beat the brightest trivia minds at Jeopardy in 2011.
-Can you tell Fido from Mittens in 2013?

 ### The Asirra data set
 Web services are often protected with a challenge that's supposed to be easy for people to solve, but difficult for computers.
 Such a challenge is often called a CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) or HIP (Human Interactive Proof).
 HIPs are used for many purposes, such as to reduce email and blog spam and prevent brute-force attacks on web site passwords.